Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} control performance of the autonomous systems attracts more interest of researchers in recent years.
-The study on optimization of the control performance such as {linear quadratic regulator (LQR) optimal control, model predictive control (MPC), sliding mode control etc.}, has been successfully developed and practically applied in the field of industry \cite{MPC_constraints,explicit_LQR_constrained,RL_adp_saturation,system_level_sythesis,SHI2021170,tsmcs_sliding_mode,tsmcs_MPC_state_constraint,shnbo_PETC_optimalcontrol,DingWang}.
-When {considering the constraints in control process, the control design as well as optimization becomes harder, which is more worthy to address, especially in online control scenarios.} As simple cases, the state constraints and input saturation constraints are studied in aforementioned control methods \cite{explicit_LQR_constrained,RL_adp_saturation, system_level_sythesis,MPC_constraints,tsmcs_MPC_state_constraint,tsmcs_sliding_mode}, where the constraints are always assumed to be fixed.
-This does not apply to the cases with safety constraints that are naturally varying along with the system states and external inputs.
-In these cases, the optimization methods such as MPC may suffer a heavy computation burden.
-Instead of global optimization, some myopic optimization methods can better balance between the varying constraints and computation complexity for safety-critical control tasks.
+\IEEEPARstart{C}{ontrol} of autonomous systems attracts more interest from researchers in recent years.
+The study on optimization of the control performance, such as linear quadratic regulator (LQR) optimal control and model predictive control (MPC), has been successfully developed and practically applied in industry \cite{MPC_constraints,explicit_LQR_constrained,RL_adp_saturation,system_level_sythesis,SHI2021170,tsmcs_MPC_state_constraint,shnbo_PETC_optimalcontrol,DingWang}.
+When integrating constraints in the control process, designing and optimizing a valid controller become harder, especially in online control scenarios.
+As simple cases, the state constraints and input saturation constraints are studied in the literature \cite{explicit_LQR_constrained,RL_adp_saturation, system_level_sythesis,MPC_constraints,tsmcs_MPC_state_constraint}, where the constraints are commonly assumed fixed.
+This assumption does not apply to cases with safety constraints that are naturally varying, and dependent on the system states and external inputs.
+To cope with this, long-term optimization methods such as MPC may suffer a heavy computational burden.
+Instead, some myopic optimization methods can better balance the constraint satisfaction and computation complexity for safe control tasks.